 But this is the way is the fastest, prettiest, and least messy way.

-1. Find a rock in your yard, or if you need to, buy a packet of rocks.
+1. Find a rock in your yard, on vacations, or if you need to, buy a packet of rocks.

 Flat and smooth rocks are the best kind for painting.